-Puāwaitanga means to blossom, to flourish, to break through, and is a phone and web-based service to support Kiwis to improve their emotional wellbeing – their hauora.
+Puāwaitanga means to blossom, to flourish, to break through, and is a phone and video-based service to support people to improve their emotional wellbeing – their hauora.

 - Be a part of a growing service with a dedication to supporting people to enhance their wellbeing

 - Provide brief intervention counselling to a diverse range of people located across Aotearoa